vjo/discover-weekly-archivist/README.md

 ### Limitation

-Your `Discover Weekly` playlist should be in your 50 firsts playlist.
+Your `Discover Weekly` playlist should be in your 50 first playlistis.
 (Pull request welcome)

 ## Installation
 ```shell